CISecurity/ControlsAssessmentSpecification/control-1/control-1.2.rst

 Dependencies
 ------------
-* Subcontrol 12.1: Maintain an Inventory of Network Boundaries
+* Sub-control 12.1: Maintain an Inventory of Network Boundaries

 Inputs
 ------